Things To Do and Places To See in the Texas Hill Country

 The Bella Vista Ranch currently grows more than 1200 olive trees consisting of over 15 different varieties, primarily Mission, Coratina and Arbequina varieties, with a range of other Mediterranean varieties so we can see what thrives best here in the Texas Hill Country.

 First Texas Olive Oil Company presses fresh Extra Virgin olive oil in our frantoio (the Italian word for olive press).
 This pressing facility is located on the Ranch, next to the olive orchard.
-We use modern, Italian oil processing equipment (an Oliomio Mdl 60 olive oil press) that is especially designed to extract substantial volumes of the highest quality Extra Virgin oil by the "cold press" method.
+We use modern, Italian oil processing equipment that is especially designed to extract optimal volumes of the highest quality Extra Virgin oil by the "cold press" method.